Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ace.md

 Optional:

 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an `anonymous` consumer if authentication fails.
 If empty (default null), the request will fail with an authentication failure `4xx`.
 When set, the plugin will skip ACE processing for requests that are already authenticated by other plugins with higher priority.
 - `match_policy` (String) Determines how the ACE plugin will behave when a request doesn't match an existing operation from an API or API package in Dev Portal.
 The `required` setting requires every incoming request to match a defined operation.
 If a request doesn't match, ACE rejects the request outright with a 404.
-The `if_present` setting makes the ACE plugin only engage with a request when it matches an operation, allowing a request to still be processed by other plugins with a lower priority than ACE.
-Default: "if_present"; must be one of ["if_present", "required"]
+The `if_present` setting makes the ACE plugin only engage with a request when it matches an operation, allowing a request to still be processed by other plugins with a lower priority than ACE. possible known values include one of ["if_present", "required"]; Default: "if_present"
 - `rate_limiting` (Attributes) (see [below for nested schema](#nestedatt--config--rate_limiting))

 <a id="nestedatt--config--rate_limiting"></a>